- A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - Y - Z - Side Bars

 chōnin (townsmen) 町人

 Any inhabitant of a pre modern urban area who was not a noble, samurai (The Anime Companion [vol.1] p.110) or priest.
-The term originated in Kyoto (The Anime Companion [vol.1] p.77) in the Heian period (The Anime Companion [vol.1] p.44) to refer to the commoners who lived in the various chō of the capital.
-During the Edo period (The Anime Companion [vol.1] p.25) chōnin resided in the various castle towns and other urban areas.
-The chōnin greatly contributed to popular culture and arts such as kabuki (The Anime Companion 2 p.35), bunraku (The Anime Companion [vol.1] p.15), shamisen (The Anime Companion [vol.1] p.116) music, Ukiyo-e, printed books etc. Chonin ranged from a few wealthy merchants to, the majority, poor laborers and artisans.
+The term originated in Kyōto (The Anime Companion [vol.1] p.77) in the Heian period (The Anime Companion [vol.1] p.44) to refer to the commoners who lived in the various chō of the capital.
+During the Edo Period (The Anime Companion [vol.1] p.25) chōnin resided in the various castle towns and other urban areas.
+The chōnin greatly contributed to popular culture and arts such as kabuki (The Anime Companion 2 p.35), bunraku (The Anime Companion [vol.1] p.15), shamisen (The Anime Companion [vol.1] p.116) music, ukiyo-e, printed books etc. Chonin ranged from a few wealthy merchants to, the majority, poor laborers and artisans.
 The samurai administrators regulated the lives of the chōnin in attempts to curb conspicuous displays of wealth by the rich and to reduce social turmoil among the poor.

 Manga: